demisto/content/Packs/GmailSingleUser/Integrations/GmailSingleUser/README.md

   ![OAuth App](doc_imgs/oauth-app.png)
 * Make sure to [enable the Gmail API](https://console.developers.google.com/apis/api/gmail.googleapis.com/overview) if you haven't done so.
 * After you create the app, copy the *client id* of the app that you created to the integration configuration.
-* Proceed to the 'Authorization Flow In Cortex XSOAR' section to configure the OAuth 2.0 authorization in cortex XSOAR.
+* Proceed to the 'Authorization Flow In Cortex XSOAR' section to configure the OAuth 2.0 authorization in Cortex XSOAR.

 ### Authorization Flow In Cortex XSOAR
 1. Create and save an integration instance of the Gmail Single User integration.
 Do not fill in the *Auth Code* field, this will be obtained in the next steps.